Posted in:

 • Looking for a better return on your investments

-The key thing to bear in mind is that drawing down funds from your pension pot is risky.
-Once the money has gone, you are not likely to be in a position to replace it, and this is where a lot of people go wrong.
+The key thing to remember is that drawing down funds from your pension pot is risky.
+Once the money has gone, you are not likely to be in a position to replace it, and this is where many people go wrong.

 Now is the time to act

-If you are still some years away from retirement, now is the time to review your pension pot situation.
-You still have time to modify your plans and make the right investment decisions.
-If the answer to what is a good pension pot at 55 doesn’t cut the mustard, you still have a few years left to ring the changes.
+Even in your 50s, you still have time to modify your plans and make the right investment decisions.
+If the answer to “What is a good pension pot at 55?” doesn’t cut the mustard, you still have a few years left to ring the changes.

 Don’t take any chances.
+Now, know that what is a good monthly pension amount for UK pensioners is way above the average pension pot UK workers are currently heading towards.
+The sooner you increase your contributions, the better—and time is of the essence.
 The closer you get to retirement age, the less manoeuvrability you have.
 If you need to take professional advice, please do so.

 FAQ